 - Vigne - enhanced livery, Upper Tribunal positive decision for BPR

 - Impact of Business Asset Disposal Relief (BADR)

 - Equine IHT enquiries and the HMRC approach

-- 11 year hobby farming loss rules for the stud
+- 11 year hobby farming loss rules for the stud - need for business plans

 - VAT and livery complexities - zero, exempt, standard

 - VAT and teaching as an exempt supply

 - Racehorse ownership - VAT claims and tax planning